sureshbabudj/space-invaders-game/README.md

 Run `npm run dev` in your IDE, the game should start, if not check errors with your browser debugging utility.

 ### Graphics/Textures
-The game graphics are packed in img folder. player, platform and clouds graphics are included
+The game graphics are packed in img folder. rocket and alien svgs are included

 ### Architecture
-The game mimics MARIO Game :)
+The game mimics Classic Space Invaders Game :)

 ### Publish
 Published with VITE